X

 1. Income Tax

 We’ll ease into things with income tax.
 In the business world, this is a tax on your business’s profits.
 Unless your business is classified as a corporation, you file your business income tax with your personal tax return.
-Corporations pay income tax as well — remember that double tax we talked about — but the business files its own tax return in addition to the that shareholders report on their personal tax returns.
+Corporations pay income tax as well — remember that double tax we talked about — but the business files its own tax return in addition to the dividends that shareholders report on their personal tax returns.

 2. Self-employment tax